MinnPost/object-sync-for-salesforce/docs/initial-setup.md

     - **Classic:** At the top right of the browser window, go to `Your Name > Setup`.
 Then on the left sidebar, under `App Setup`, click `Create > Apps`.
 In the **Connected Apps** section of this page, click New to create a new app.
 2. Enable OAuth Settings
 3. Set the callback URL to: `https://<your site>/wp-admin/options-general.php?page=object-sync-salesforce-admin&tab=authorize` (must use HTTPS).
 4. Select at least "Perform requests on your behalf at any time" for OAuth Scope as well as the appropriate other scopes for your application.
-Many setups will also need to select "Access and manage your data (api)" as one of these scopes.
+Most users of this plugin will also need to select "Manage user data via APIs (api)" as one of these scopes.
+Read more [about Salesforce OAuth scopes](https://help.salesforce.com/s/articleView?id=sf.remoteaccess_oauth_tokens_scopes.htm&type=5) in their documentation.

 #### Additional information:
 - [https://help.salesforce.com/help/doc/en/remoteaccess_about.htm](https://help.salesforce.com/help/doc/en/remoteaccess_about.htm)